ibm-cloud-docs/dl/getting-started.md

 ## Learn more

-For more information about our new Direct Link offering, see our [FAQs](/docs/dl?topic=dl-faqs).
+For more information about this new Direct Link "2.0" offering, see our [FAQs](/docs/dl?topic=dl-faqs).